astronomer/docs/astro/cli/astro-deployment-connection-update.md

 :::

-Update the value for a Deployment's Airflow variable.
+Update the value for a Deployment's Apache Airflow® variable.

 ## Usage